psychopy/workshops/source/translators/makePullRequest.rst

   - No character limit, but try to be succinct
   - If your description needs upwards of 100 characters, it might be worth splitting your commit into two or more commits

-.. note:: All that said, it would be a bit strange for a translation to need a description.
+**NOTE**: All that said, it would be a bit strange for a translation to need a description.
 The commit message should suffice in almost all cases.

 2e: Commit
 ------------